Prague tourist information:

-The simplest means of obtaining currency in Prague, and one which ensures a good rate overall (taking into account the exchange rate + transaction fee), is to withdraw Czech Crowns from a cash point (ATM).
+The simplest means of obtaining currency in Prague, one which also ensures a good rate overall (taking into account the exchange rate + transaction fee), is to withdraw Czech Crowns from a cash machine (ATM).
 These accept debit and credit cards backed by Visa, Mastercard/EuroCard, American Express and Maestro.
-You normally receive an excellent exchange rate, although your card provider will likely charge a fee in your home currency.
+You normally receive an excellent exchange rate, although your card provider will likely charge you a fee.

-Prague City Centre: cashpoints (ATMs) can be found at Czech and International banks, and inside Palladium Shopping Centre.
-The banks are mostly located in and around Wenceslas Square.
-In the Lesser Town there is a cashpoint at the Česká spořitelna bank at the top of Mostecké, the road that leads from Charles Bridge to the Lesser Town Square.
+Prague City Centre: cash machines (ATMs) are located at Czech and International banks, which are mostly situated around Wenceslas Square.
+Elsewhere, there is a cash machine inside Palladium Shopping Centre on Republic Square.
+And in the Lesser Town there is a cash machine at the Česká spořitelna bank at the top of Mostecké, the road that leads from Charles Bridge to the Lesser Town Square.

 (ii) Best places to change money in Prague